 Automatic Thoughts Checklist

 This worksheet can also help clients to identify some of the problematic thoughts they are having.
-A list of 15 common negative automatic thoughts is presented, and clients should place a check mark besides the ones they have had in the past two weeks.
+A list of 15 common negative automatic thoughts is presented, and clients should place a checkmark beside the ones they have had in the past two weeks.

 This list includes thoughts like: